About GoGet Car Share

 GoGet is Australia’s first and largest car sharing network.
 With over 100,000 members and 3,000 vehicles across the country, GoGet helps reduce Australia’s dependence on private car ownership, making our cities more sustainable and happy places to live.

-If you’ve seen cars parked on the street, in car parks, or at shopping centres and airports with an orange wing mirror, you’ve seen a GoGet.
+If you’ve seen cars parked on the street, in car parks, or at shopping centres with an orange wing mirror, you’ve seen a GoGet.
 Instead of owning a car, GoGet members book one of our cars for as little as an hour or as long as a few days.

 Our aim is to provide a reliable, convenient and affordable transport service that: